adrian555/DocsDump/FirstImpressionOnMLflow.md

 Further description of each component can be found in the blog mentioned above and the link to the [*MLflow* Documentation](https://mlflow.org/docs/latest/index.html).
 Rest of the section will give a high level overview of the internals and implementation of each component.

 #### Tracking
-Tracking implements REST APIs and UI for parameters, metrics, artifacts and source logging and viewing.
+`Tracking` component implements REST APIs and UI for parameters, metrics, artifacts and source logging and viewing.
 The backend is implemented with [Flask](http://flask.pocoo.org/) and run on [gunicorn](http://gunicorn.org/) HTTP server while the UI is implemented with [React](https://reactjs.org/).

 The Python module for tracking is `mlflow.tracking`.